ecmwf/open-ecpds/README.md

 For the **Message Broker**, the process is simpler: upon receiving a notification, it directly forwards it to the configured clients.

-### Typical Interaction in the ECPDS Notification System
+### Typical Interaction in the OpenECPDS Notification System

 The MQTT-based notification system follows a structured interaction between three key components: the **MQTT Client**, the **MQTT Broker**, and the **OpenECPDS Data Store**.